edwinm/carbonium/README.md

 ## Why?

-Most frameworks are quite bulky and are bad for performance, both when loading a site and when doing DOM operations. ([1](https://css-tricks.com/radeventlistener-a-tale-of-client-side-framework-performance/)).
+Most frameworks are quite bulky and are bad for performance, both when loading a site and when doing DOM operations ([1](https://css-tricks.com/radeventlistener-a-tale-of-client-side-framework-performance/)).

 On the other side, using native DOM and writing `document.querySelectorAll(selector)` each time you want to do some DOM operations will become tedious.
 You can write your own helper function, but that only takes part of the pain away.